Insurance Claims After an Accident: The Basics

 Denial of Claims and the Appeals Process

 There are a number of reasons why your claim may be denied.
 For example, you may have waited too long after an accident to file your claim or failed to submit to an independent medical examination.
 Alternatively, the type of car accident you were involved in may not be covered under your insurance plan.

 Whatever the case may be, you'll receive notification from the insurance company if your claim is denied.
-It is then up to you to appeal the denial of claim.
+It is then up to you to appeal the denial of the claim.
 Appeals procedures can differ from company to company, so you should take a look at the policy in question to learn about the appropriate next steps.
 If you have questions about the appeals process or if your appeal is denied, it's probably in your best interests to consult with an insurance attorney.

 Calculating the Value of Insurance Claims